sini/nixkraken/docs/src/getting-started/examples.md

     # Accept the End User License Agreement
     acceptEULA = true;

-    # Don't show the introduction tutorial on first launch
+    # Do not show the introduction tutorial on first launch
     skipTutorial = true;

     # Disable promotional and non-essential notifications